The Effects of Xanax Use

 What Is Xanax?

-Xanax is among the most prescribed, and most abused, benzodiazepine drugs in the US, according to the Drug Enforcement Administration.3 The top 5 most prescribed benzodiazepines are:3
+Alprazolam is among the most prescribed benzodiazepine drugs in the U.S. and is among the benzodiazepines most often found in the illegal market, according to the Drug Enforcement Administration.3 The top 5 most prescribed benzodiazepines are:3

-When taken as prescribed, it has potent and therapeutic anti-anxiety, anti-convulsant and sedative effects.2 The substance is often prescribed for mental health disorders related to anxiety, including:2
+Benzodiazepines can have therapeutic anti-anxiety, anti-convulsant, muscle relaxing, and sedative effects.3 Xanax is often prescribed for mental health disorders related to anxiety, including:4

 - Generalized anxiety disorder.